 Name Туре Purpose name String The full name of the property to which this hint refers.
-Names are in lower-case period-separated form (such as server.servlet.path).
-If the property refers to a map (such as system.contexts), the hint either applies to the keys of the map (system.context.keys) or the values (system.context.values) of the map.
-This attribute is mandatory. values ValueHint[] A list of valid values as defined by the ValueHint object (described in the next table).
+Names are in lower-case period-separated form (such as spring.mvc.servlet.path).
+If the property refers to a map (such as system.contexts), the hint either applies to the keys of the map (system.contexts.keys) or the values (system.contexts.values) of the map.
+This attribute is mandatory.

+Name Туре Purpose values ValueHint[] A list of valid values as defined by the ValueHint object (described in the next table).
 Each entry defines the value and may have a description. providers ValueProvider[] A list of providers as defined by the ValueProvider object (described later in this document).
 Each entry defines the name of the provider and its parameters, if any.